owencmiller/personal-website/README.md

 Let me know if you have any suggestions, or just submit a PR!
 Thanks!

 ### Tech
-This website uses ReactJS with styled-components.
+This website uses Clojurescript with Helix and Quil.